devinsmith/w3m/README.md

-w3s: terminal-based web browser & pages
+w3s: terminal-based web browser & pager
 =======================================

 This repository is for the continued development of the w3m web